 In case the reader feels dizzy, it is no wonder.
-We took an ultra-fast air-tour of some mountain tops, and dizziness is to be expected.
-For a totally different touring experience, we refer the interested reader to our book "Computational Complexity: A Conceptual Perspective" (Cambridge University Press, 2008), which offers climbing the aforementioned mountains by foot, while stopping often for appreciation of the view and reflection.
+We took an ultra-fast aerial tour of some mountain tops, and dizziness is to be expected.
+More leisurely paced touring experiences are probably offered in courses given by your university.